Skip to content

 Inside the Avid Project, you’ll find two bins:

-- Orange Timeline - a simplified learning sequence for each use case to help you understand the process of visual dubbing.
-The original performances (source) will not have a clip colour.
-The driving data (new performance as either audio or video) will be marked as orange (provided Clip Color > Timeline Local is enabled).
+• Orange Timeline - a simplified learning sequence for each use case to help you understand the process of visual dubbing.
+The original performances (Source media) do not have a clip colour.
+The Driving Data (new performance as either audio or video) will be marked as orange (provided Clip Color > Timeline Local is enabled).

-We recommend getting familiar with the timelines and seeing the relationship between the source and driving data files.
+We recommend getting familiar with the timelines and seeing the relationship between the Source media and Driving Data files.
 Using video track monitoring, audio track soloing/muting and clip muting/unmuting can help you understand how all the assets come together on the timeline.